 kmmcgui3@ncsu.edu - Alyssa Rockenbach

-Alumni Distinguished Graduate Professor & Program Coordinator
+Alumni Distinguished Graduate Professor and Program Coordinator

 alyssa_rockenbach@ncsu.edu - Roshaunda Breeden